skinjester/remote-vision/docs/spirit animal notes.md

 P3 Take another look at motion detection.
 Is it possible to gate the detection behavior when the ratio is above a certain threshold?

+2017-04-05 14:06:42
+working on Toggle Camera

+2017-04-05 15:22:12
+reorganized listener function and logging. verified keypad input

+2017-04-05 15:30:15
+How do we know which camera is the current one?
+Webcam.current is the index in the camera list Webcam.get() return s a pointer to the current camera

+How do we set the current camera by index?
+Webcam.set(index) will return a pointer to the current camera and update the Webcam.current value

+2017-04-05 16:11:23
+implemented toggle camera